With 65 percent of U.S. adults on social media, your business presence on these channels should be a given. But just being present isn’t enough.

 Keep in mind, each social network is different in format and tone.
 What works on Facebook may not work on Instagram.
 Even if your topic will work across networks, always be sure to tweak the message to suit the tone and format of the platform.

 When in doubt, use this handy graphic from Hootsuite:

 3. Respond thoughtfully to your audience.

-No other rule of social media etiquette is broken quite as often as this one.
+Of all the tips for social media etiquette, this one is broken probably the most.
 If someone takes the time to reach out to your business on social media, whether it’s a comment, question or complaint, you should take the time to reply.
 As a rule of thumb, treat a customer who reaches out online with the same respect you’d treat someone who walks into your place of business.

 4. Cleary distinguish your Facebook business page with your personal account.

 There’s a reason Facebook has business pages.

 Think of it this way.
 The prospect who “likes” your business page is opting into your brand and giving you permission to provide valuable content in their News Feed.
 Your friends and family added on your personal page, however, have not opted in.
 They may see that same valuable content as spam, which does nothing for your business reputation.

 On the flip side, getting too personal on your business page can have a negative effect on your followers.
 They’re following you because they want your industry expertise.
 Unless you’re Gordon Ramsay or a restaurant owner, daily photos of your lunch and dinner are irrelevant – and you will lose followers.